tonimelisma/mail/OFFLINE2.md

 server-side deletions, is implemented in the API helpers and integrated into the sync workers.
 Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (DB version 14).
 Workers for on-demand actions and body downloads are functional.
 The offline action queue is now persistent and robust.
+Message pagination is verified and refactored to work correctly with the delta sync architecture.

 ### Immediate Priorities:

-1. **Verify Message Pagination (Post Delta Sync Implementation):**
-    * **The Problem:** Unconfirmed if `MessageRemoteMediator` correctly handles pagination after the introduction of delta sync and changes to how `RemoteKeyEntity` and `FolderEntity` paging tokens are managed.
-    * **What Needs to Be Done:** Thoroughly test pagination for message lists.
-    * **Next Step:** Perform manual and automated tests for message pagination.

-2. **Monitor & Refine Sync Robustness:**
+1.  **Monitor & Refine Sync Robustness:**
     * **The Problem:** With significant changes to sync logic, unknown edge cases or performance bottlenecks might exist.
     * **What Needs to Be Done:** Monitor application behavior, logs, and user feedback (if